Back-to-School-Guide for Large Families

-Confession: we don’t do back-to-school shopping.
+Confession: we don’t do back-to-school clothes shopping.
 We buy the kids what they need when they need it throughout the year.
 This helps split up the cost of clothing for our large family which is easier on our bank account.

 Plan lunches and set up a lunch station.

-I haven’t done this yet but will be doing it this year.
 Avi, Jubilee and I just did a major pantry cleaning yesterday and cleared up enough space to do this efficiently.
 I am forcing myself to hold off on any projects until after Tilly’s wedding, however.
 So for now, I am going to share with you some of the best lunch stations I’ve found around the web.

 Design Improvised also has a fun lunch station set-up.